mapsplugin/cordova-plugin-googlemaps/README.md

     - Fix: MarkerCluster does not work with error "evaluating 'Object.keys(self._markerMap)'"
     - Fix: Conflicting with Kendo UI framework.
     - Fix: Clustered marker icons with specified dimensions reverting to default ones when redrawn [iOS]
     - Update: `NSTimer scheduledTimerWithTimeInterval` code
+    - Fix: Map does not resize when map div is resized.

   - **v2.3.6**
     - Fix: onPause causes app crashes on Android